 Annex F provides additional information on the ipn URI scheme.

-Implementations of this specification are not required to deliver or forward bundles whose source, destination, or report-to endpoint identifiers use the dtn URI scheme in RFC 9171.
+Implementations of this specification are not required to deliver or forward bundles whose source, destination, or report-to endpoint identifiers use the dtn URI scheme in RFC 9171 other than dtn:none.

 Implementations shall use ipn node numbers assigned by organizations that are documented in the SANA CCSDS CBHE Node Number Registry.